betaflight/betaflight.com/docs/development/API/Dshot.md

 DShot is supported by all BLHELI_S, BLHELI_32 and KISS ESCs.
 Note that older BLHELI_S ESC’s with EFM8BB1 MCUs only support DShot 150 and DShot 300, but this should be fine for most cases.

 No additional configuration on the ESC-side is required to use DShot - they will automatically detect the protocol being used.
 Keep in mind that not all firmwares support all protocols, however.
-For example, Bluejay only supports DShot (all versions), but none of the analog protocols (e.g. PWM).
+For example, Bluejay only supports DShot, but none of the analog protocols (e.g. PWM).

 ## Frame Structure